 Closed fire doors save lives.
-They prevent fire spreading through a building, which gives people more time to evacuate.
+They prevent the spread of fire through a building, keeping people safe while they evacuate.
 But closed fire doors also hugely hinder access throughout a building.
 What are five of the biggest concerns with closed fire doors?

 Wedged open fire doors are illegal because fire doors need to be closed to do their job.
 However closed doors prevent the circulation of fresh air, which can lead to a stuffy environment.
 They also can be a physical and mental barrier to those with limited mobility, as well as difficult to open for those with heavy luggage or pushchairs.